ShaneSCalder/ai-agent-xrpl/readme.md

 WALLET_THOMAS_SECRET_OLD=sOldThomasSecret
 ```
 ---
-#Note: You can change the names in the genWalletwitNames.js file
+# Note: You can change the names in the genWalletwitNames.js file
+- don't use .env in a production this is for education and ease of use.
 ---

 ## ✅ dev.js – Local Development Entry Point